Integral fast reactor: Since 2000

-Technical Overview
+Technical overview

 The IFR is cooled by liquid sodium and fueled by an alloy of uranium and plutonium.
 The fuel is contained in steel cladding with liquid sodium filling in the space between the fuel and the cladding.
-A void above the fuel allows helium and radioactive xenon to be collected safely without significantly increasing pressure inside the fuel element, and also allows the fuel to expand without breaching the cladding, making metal rather than oxide fuel practical.The advantages of liquid sodium coolant, as opposed to liquid metal lead, are that liquid sodium is far less dense and far less viscous(reduced pumping costs), is not corrosive(via dissolution) to common steels, and creates essentially no radioactive neutron activation byproducts.
-The disadvantages of sodium coolant, as opposed to lead coolant is that sodium is chemically reactive, especially with water or air (both typically found in abundance in reactors).
-Lead may be substituted for the eutectic alloy of lead and bismuth as used for coolant in Soviet Alfa-class submarines' reactors.
+A void above the fuel allows helium and radioactive xenon to be collected safely without significantly increasing pressure inside the fuel element, and also allows the fuel to expand without breaching the cladding, making metal rather than oxide fuel practical.
+The advantages of liquid sodium coolant, as opposed to liquid metal lead, are that liquid sodium is far less dense and far less viscous (reduced pumping costs), is not corrosive (via dissolution) to common steels, and creates essentially no radioactive neutron activation byproducts.
+The disadvantage of sodium coolant, as opposed to lead coolant, is that sodium is chemically reactive, especially with water or air.
+Lead may be substituted for the eutectic alloy of lead and bismuth, as used as reactor coolant in Soviet Alfa-class submarines.